dcdykstra/pull_h3rc/README.md

   + enter_username(username)
   + enter_password(password)
   + click_login(): Clicks the login button

+### navigate.py
+Used to navigate between report pages, patient demographic data, and iframes in eMed

+### stage.py
+Used to stage report pages and submit data requests.
+For example, it will run a report based on a date range and then save those reports to a certain save file.

 ### cpt_report.py
 Used to scrape data from the eMed Report page "Services Reports -> CPTs Report"